 The Caisse Desjardins de Lévis listens to its members.
 It offers products and services tailored to their needs.

-The Caisse populaire Desjardins de Lévis was the very first caisse founded in 1900 by Alphonse Desjardins.
+Caisse populaire Desjardins de Lévis, the very first caisse, was founded in 1900 by Alphonse Desjardins.

 At the end of the 19th century, Quebec was characterized by hardship, low morale and unemployment.
 Only usurious lenders were willing to give loans to the poor.
-Concerned by this situation, Alphonse Desjardins came to understand that those in need of credit would have to unite.
+Concerned by this situation, Alphonse Desjardins came to understand that those in need of credit would have to team up.

-The idea started to build.
-On December 6, 1900, a hundred or so citizens of Lévis adopted the rules of association and the rules and regulations Desjardins had prepared.
-The Caisse populaire de Lévis was born.
+The idea took root.
+On December 6, 1900, about a hundred Lévis residents adopted the rules of association and by-laws Desjardins had prepared.
+Caisse populaire de Lévis was born.

 On opening day, January 23, 1901, the 1st deposit was for 10 cents.
-But people were wary and the early days were difficult.
-The first million dollars in assets was reached in 1919.
+But people were wary, and the early days were difficult.
+The caisse reached its first million dollars in assets in 1919.

-In 1982, the Caisse populaire de Lévis and the Caisse populaire de Christ-Roi merged.
-In 2000, the Caisse populaire de Lévis and the Caisse populaire Desjardins de Saint-David merged and became the Caisse populaire Desjardins de Lévis.
-On January 1, 2008, the Lauzon and Pintendre caisses also joined the Caisse populaire de Lévis to form a new cooperative that is both strong and forward-looking.
+In 1982, Caisse populaire de Lévis and Caisse populaire de Christ-Roi merged.
+In 2000, Caisse populaire de Lévis and Caisse populaire Desjardins de Saint-David merged and became Caisse populaire Desjardins de Lévis.
+On January 1, 2008, the Lauzon and Pintendre caisses joined Caisse populaire Desjardins de Lévis.
+On January 1, 2012, Caisse Desjardins de Bienville and Caisse Populaire Desjardins de Lévis merged to form a new cooperative that is both strong and forward-looking.

 Today, the first caisse founded by Desjardins is still growing.
-It has some 51,000 members and employs nearly 185 people in 3 different business places (Bienville, Lauzon and Les Galeries Chagnon) that provide standard transaction and teller services, in addition to our Head Office, which offers advisory services for individuals.
-Today, it represents an economic strength of more than $3 billion.
+It has more than 52,000 members and employs nearly 165 people in 2 locations.
+The Galeries Chagnon service centre provides standard transaction and teller services, and our head office offers advisory services for individuals.
+Today, it represents an economic force of more than $4.9 billion in business volume under management.

-And all this started with only 10 cents…
+And it all started with only 10 cents.

 To find out more, read La Caisse de Lévis : là où tout a commencé (available in French only).
-This book has been edited to emphasize the 100th anniversary of the 1st caisse founded by Alphonse Desjardins.
+This book was published to commemorate the 100th anniversary of the 1st caisse founded by Alphonse Desjardins.

 Introduction (PDF, 39 KB)